k1ro/emrio/README.md

 ---

-# Enterprise-level Multi-Regional Input-Output (EMRIO) Synthetic Model: Monte Carlo-based Internal Robustness Analysis
+# Enterprise-level Multi-Regional Input–Output (EMRIO) Synthetic Model: Monte Carlo-based Internal Robustness Analysis
 ## Overview

-This repository provides a minimal and reproducible example for the Monte Carlo-based internal robustness analysis used in the EMRIO framework of [Katafuchi *et al.* (2024)](#reference).
+This repository provides a minimal and reproducible example for the Monte Carlo-based internal robustness analysis used in the EMRIO framework of [Katafuchi *et al.* (2025)](#reference).
 It reproduces the logic of the uncertainty experiment described in the manuscript: generating randomized transaction matrices and evaluating Global Value Chain (GVC) indicators under simulated data perturbations.

 All modular components are organized under the `modules/` directory.